eclipse-cdt/cdt/rse/plugins/org.eclipse.rse.services.ssh/readme.txt

 connection.

 __Requirements:__
-The ssh service plugin has been tested with RSE M2 candidate (CVS HEAD as of May 09, 2006) and Eclipse 3.2 RC3.
+The ssh service plugin requires Eclipse 3.3 or later.
-The Eclipse Platform Team / CVS feature is needed for the com.jcraft.jsh plugin and the org.eclipse.team.cvs.ui plugin.

 __Installation:__
 You need an Eclipse PDE Workspace with RSE.